 I would highly recommend booking Antoine’s Blue Mountains Glow Worm Tour.
 This way, you don’t have to worry about the logistics of getting there or finding the trail in the dark.

 There are a few more known glow worms locations in the Blue Mountains and I plan to check most of them out.
-Maybe not the Grand Canyon one as I don’t fancy climbing those steps at night.
-But watch this space for more ways of seeing glow worms in the Blue Mountains.
+If you are as keen as I am on glow worms, check out my guide to finding fireflies and glow worms in the Blue Mountains.

 If you have any tips or suggestions for glow worm sites around Sydney, share them in the comments below.